When I found out my husband had an affair, my first instinct was to throw him out and call a lawyer.

 And Now…Your Part

 You couldn’t be more wrong if you think you can survive this awful crisis on your own.
-Even if your spouse is fully committed to saving your relationship, the chances of you forgiving and forgetting is very low.
+Even if your spouse is fully committed to saving your relationship, the chances of you forgiving and forgetting are low.

 First thing to do, even if it goes against your urges, is to learn how to deal with your painful emotions.

-The second step is to learn how to survive an affair – from a professional.
+The second step is to learn how to survive an affair.

 Don’t wait, do something NOW, before it’s too late.

 What do you think?
 Can your spouse ever be trusted again?

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.